Basel102014/CAB401_N-Body_Project/README.md

 Stability tips:
 - If close encounters explode, reduce DT or increase SUBSTEPS, and/or increase EPS2.
 - For prettier demos, add small random transverse velocities in init_bodies.

-## Benchmarking
-To measure algorithmic speed (not rendering):
-- Prefer the parallel, headless run:
-  ./nbody_parallel N STEPS THREADS
-- Or add a headless flag to the sequential build to time only compute_forces / update_bodies.

-## Example Test Scenes
-- Line of equal masses collapsing to center (current default init)
-- Two clusters on a collision course
-- Single massive "sun" with orbiting bodies
-- Uniform random sphere with small tangential velocities

 ## License
 MIT